anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 Likewise, nothing in this specification sidesteps or obviates the HTTP caching mechanisms defined in [@!RFC9110].
 Further advice on the "vary" header can be found in (#vary_header).

-Some RDAP extensions, such as [@?RFC9560], have other protocol elements (e.g. extension-specific query parameters) passed from the client to the server, and the presence of these protocol elements may be used by servers to determine a client's capability to handle the related RDAP extension(s).
+Some RDAP extensions, such as [@?RFC9560], have other protocol elements (e.g., extension-specific query parameters) passed from the client to the server, and the presence of these protocol elements may be used by servers to determine a client's capability to handle the related RDAP extension(s).
 This specification does not require the usage of those extension identifiers in the "exts_list" parameter, though clients SHOULD list the extension identifier in the "exts_list" parameter when using other protocol elements of those extensions for better compatibility with servers recognizing the "exts_list" parameter.
-Servers SHOULD NOT require the usage of extension identifiers in the "exts_list" parameter when other extension protocol elements are used for backwards-compatibility purposes.
+Servers SHOULD NOT require the usage of extension identifiers in the "exts_list" parameter when these types of extension protocol elements are present in requests for better compatibility with the extensions using them.

 ## Extension Identifier